 After covering education-related stories and serving as a mentor for the journalism workshop, Lewis wanted to get more involved with teaching; so he decided to pursue a graduate degree.
 Due to a variety of factors, however, which included changing professional and personal pursuits, Lewis left before completing the Master’s of Education program.

 Lewis’s recent memberships are with the UA’s Alumni Association and the SSP Foundation.
-His other most recent volunteer and service positions include serving as the Co-Secretary for the UA – Phoenix Chapter Young Alumni Club and as a member of the East Valley Cats (a UA Alumni group based in the East Valley).
+His other most recent volunteer and service positions include serving as the Co-Secretary for the UA – Phoenix Chapter Young Alumni Club and as a member of the East Valley Cats (which is a UA Alumni group based in the East Valley).
 He has also held affiliations with the following groups: the National Association of Black Journalists; The Human Rights Campaign; and the UA Future Teachers Club.

 # # #